KevinQuingIqmetrix/BeerTap/README.md

 ## BeerTap
-BeerTap Porject to familiarize with Hypermedia framewor
+BeerTap Porject to familiarize with Hypermedia framework

 ## To Test:
 -Import BeerTap.postman_collection.json to postman